dodo061010/BF/README.md

 # BF
 ## How to run
-Open a terminal in /workspaces/BF, and run:
+First, if you have just created a codespace, wait for Github to complete the setup, which also includes installing the required modules.
+Then, open a terminal in /workspaces/BF, and run:
 ```
 python gps1_daniele_cambria.py
 ```